 Next, I sanded down the top for a nice, smooth finish.

-A dry fit is always wise, just to make sure all is lined up and ready to go.
+A dry fit is always wise,.
+You want to make sure everything fits and and is ready to go.

 Lookin’ good don’t you think?